The goal of a brand’s web design isn’t to impress designers.

 After I finish this, I’ll run some tests and debugging.

 Time to Launch

 It’s time for the final sweep.
 I’ll check all your links.
 I’ll ensure there aren’t any structural issues with the site.
-I’ll also run cross-browser tests to make sure your web design is compatible for every visitor on every operating system and device.
+I’ll also run cross-browser tests to make sure your web design is compatible with every visitor on every operating system and device.

 Next, we’ll go for a soft launch to a live environment to make sure everything runs smoothly.

 We’re all done!
-I’ll handover access to the server, WordPress, and anything else.
+I’ll hand over access to the server, WordPress, and anything else.

 I don’t resell hosting.
 I want you to have complete ownership over your domain, hosting, and website source files so I always send copies of the documentation over.